iconara/athena-guide-content/articles/deduplication-with-max-by.md

 ## The quick and easy way, using `MAX_BY`

 Athena has a set of powerful aggregate functions that replace some common uses of window functions.
 For the battery charge problem we can use my favourite: [`MAX_BY`](https://trino.io/docs/current/functions/aggregate.html#max_by).
-It's a cousin of `MAX`, but with a trick up it's sleeve: instead of returning the greatest value of a column in a group, it can return the value from _another_ column from the group where the greatest value of a column was found.
+It's a cousin of `MAX`, but with a trick up its sleeve: instead of returning the greatest value of a column in a group, it can return the value from _another_ column from the group where the greatest value of a column was found.
 For example, `MAX_BY(battery_charge, time)` returns the value of `battery_charge` from the row with the greates value of `time` within the group.

 This means that all we need to find the most up to date battery charge information for each sensor is this: